dejanu/az104/networking.md

 ```

 * **Application security groups** allow you to group together the NICs from multiple VMs, and then use the group as the source or destination in an NSG rule (the NIC must be in the same VNet)

+---

+* **Azure Network Watcher** - provides tools to monitor, diagnose, view metrics, and enable or disable logs for resources on an Azure virtual network
+  - Network Watcher is a regional service that allows you to monitor and diagnose conditions at a network scenario level

+* **Azure Application Gateway** is a web traffic load balancer that enables you to manage traffic to your web applications.
+  - Traditional load balancers operate at the transport layer (OSI layer 4 - TCP and UDP) and route traffic based on source IP address and port, to a destination IP address and port.

+---

 * You can connect virtual networks to each other with **virtual network peering**